Art Center College of Design logo

 Key Highlights

-• Founded in 1930, establishing a nearly century-long legacy in art and design education.
+• Founded in 1930, with a rich nearly century-long legacy in art and design education.

-• Offers Bachelor's and Master's degrees and is fully accredited by the Western Association of Schools and Colleges since 1955.
+• Accredited by the Western Association of Schools and Colleges since 1955.

-• Granted Non-governmental organization status by the UN Department of Public Information in 2003.
+• Granted Non-governmental organization (NGO) status by the UN Department of Public Information in 2003.

 Timeline